 Net Lending refers to the advances made by the National Government for the servicing of the guaranteed and re-lent domestic and foreign borrowings of GOCCs.

-Records from the Bureau of Treasury show that the Net Lending of GOCCs increased from P17.88 Billion in 2021 to P27.21 Billion in 2022 or by P9.33 Billion.
-Majority of the amount in 2022 was due to the advances provided to NFA amounting to P25.12 Billion.The adjusted comprehensive income is used for this report to show a better measure of the financial performance of GOCCs.
+The Bureau of Treasury records show a slight decrease in the Net Lending of GOCCs from ₱27.21 Billion in 2022 to ₱26.81 Billion in 2023, or a decrease of ₱0.43 Billion.
+The 2023 amount was largely due to the advances provided to NFA amounting to ₱25.98 Billion.The adjusted comprehensive income is used for this report to show a better measure of the financial performance of GOCCs.
 This normalizes the earnings by removing the effects of subsidies, unrealized gains and losses, and income from subsidiaries.

 The Governance Commission has been promoting the proper distinction between subsidies and program funds received by the GOCC sector.
 The term ‘subsidy’ is commonly equated to the underperformance of agencies or the inability of agencies to cover their operating expenses, leading to the further incurrence of corporate deficits and losses.
 Albeit true in some cases, data shows that bulk of budgetary support released to GOCCs is program or project funds.